vetal-e/documentation/_build/markdown/markdown/backend/dashboards/index.md

 ```

 The configured `oro_dashboard_widget` route refers to a controller action that comes as part of the `Oro\Bundle\DashboardBundle\Controller\DashboardController` and renders a template whose name is inferred from route parameters (the name of the template that the controller is looking for follows the `{{bundle}}:Dashboard:{{name}}` pattern where `{{bundle}}` and `{{name}}` refer to the route parameters of the dashboard config).

+#### NOTE
+If your widget contains some more logic (e.g., calling some service and doing something with its result), you can create your own controller, configure a route for it, and then refer to this route with the route key in your widget configuration.

 <a id="dev-dashboards-new-type"></a>